lindblomdavid/ENORETT_GAME/Readme.txt

 The purpose of the game was to try out the kivy language/module for me as a novice self taught developer.

-The game was created in early 2021, with very limited skills.
+The game was created in early 2021, with very limited programming skills in both python and kivy.